 | First 5: $-/hour2 |

 The limits imposed on IP addresses are indicated in the full set of limits for networking in Azure.
 Contact support to increase the default limits based on your business needs (up to the maximum limits).

 * Applicable only for deployments in ASM/Classic deployment model

-In ARM deployment model, there is no charge for “dynamic” public IP addresses when the associated VM is “Stopped Deallocated”.
-However, you’re charged for a “static” public IP address irrespective of the associated resource (unless it is part of the first 5 “static” ones in the region).
-For more details on static vs dynamic allocation method, refer to this article.
+In ARM deployment model, there is no charge for dynamic public IP addresses when the associated virtual machine is “stopped-deallocated”.
+However, you’re charged for a static public IP address irrespective of the associated resource (unless it is part of the first five static ones in the region).
+For more details on static versus dynamic allocation method, refer to this article.

-In ASM deployment model, there is no charge for instance level public IP (ILPIP) addresses when the VM is “Stopped Deallocated”.
+In ASM deployment model, there is no charge for instance level public IP (ILPIP) addresses when the virtual machine is stopped-deallocated.

-No, there is no charge as long as there's one running virtual machine in a deployment and the Reserved IP is within the 5 included in-use Reserved IP addresses.
+No, there is no charge as long as there's one running virtual machine in a deployment, and the reserved IP is within the five included in-use reserved IP addresses.

 However, the reserved IP address will be charged if all the virtual machines in the deployment are in the stopped-deallocated state.